Playback and Options

 Frame mode:

 - Drop Frames: respects the FPS defined by the composition.
-If an image requires more processing time, it is ignored and Autograph move on to the next one.
+If an image requires more processing time, it is ignored and Autograph moves on to the next one.
 This option allows an Audio Mix connected to the composition to be played back smoothly, so you can check that graphic elements are in sync with the music.

 -